tdwg/bdq/tg2/_review/docs/terms/bdqtest/qrg_index_by_usecase.md

-# UseCase Index to the BDQ Tests Quick Reference Guide
+# Use Case Index to the BDQ Tests Quick Reference Guide

 Title
 : Terms used in the BDQ Tests Quick Reference Guide

 Part of the [BDQ Tests Quick Reference Guide](index.md)

-## Index of Tests by UseCase
+## Index of Tests by Use Case
 ### bdq:Taxon-Management
 A bdqffdq:UseCase that documents the management of the quality of taxonomic names (see examples in Rees ER & Nicholls M (2020) Data Quality Use Case Study Results Biodiversity Information Science and Standards 4: e50889, suppl.
 2. https://doi.org/10.3897/biss.4.50889.suppl2).